-Softer sidewalls are achieved by having thinner sidewalls and the steel cords and polyester cords that are throughout the tire are actually thinner.
+Softer sidewalls are achieved by having thinner sidewalls and the steel cords and polyester cords that are throughout the tire are thinner.

-And light truck tires are typically used in half-ton, three-quarter-ton and one ton trucks.
+And light truck tires are typically used in half-ton, three-quarter-ton, and one-ton trucks.

 How to Identified Special Trailer Tires